UniMath/agda-unimath/src/foundation/sequential-limits.lagda.md

 ### The gap map into the standard sequential limit

-The **gap map** of a [cone over a tower](foundation.cones-over-towers.md) is the map from the domain of the cone into the standard limit of the tower.
+The **gap map** of a [cone over a tower](foundation.cones-over-towers.md) is the map from the domain of the cone into the standard sequential limit.

 ```agda
 module _